-After moving to NYC, I began seeing lions (or were they dragons?) in the streets.
+After moving to NYC, I began seeing lions in the streets.
 Dancing lions.
 Lettuce-eating lions.
 Colorful, big-headed, nimble-footed creatures with long eyelashes and beguiling expressions.

 In J’s neighborhood, lions materialize year-round with roving drum corps.
 They dance and gyrate to help provide auspicious openings for shops and bakeries.
 That said, prime time for both lion and dragon sightings is really during the Lunar New Year (year 4706 on the Chinese calendar) which starts on February 7 this year.